-While the two cameras under review share the same sensor size, the LX100 offers a higher resolution of 12.7 megapixels, compared with 7.4 MP of the Digilux 3.
-This megapixels advantage translates into a 31 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the LX100 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.21μm versus 5.51μm for the Digilux 3).
-However, it should be noted that the LX100 is much more recent (by 8 years) than the Digilux 3, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+Despite having a smaller sensor, the LX100 offers a higher resolution of 12.7 megapixels, compared with 7.4 MP of the Digilux 3.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.82μm versus 5.51μm for the Digilux 3).
+However, it should be noted that the LX100 is much more recent (by 8 years) than the Digilux 3, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

 The Leica Digilux 3 has a native sensitivity range from ISO 100 to ISO 1600.
 The corresponding ISO settings for the Panasonic Lumix DMC-LX100 are ISO 200 to ISO 25600, with the possibility to increase the ISO range to 100-25600.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon G1 X Mark II||1.5-inch||13.0||4160||3120||1080/30p||21.5||10.8||581||58|

 |Olympus E-500||Four Thirds||8.0||3264||2448||none||..||..||..||..|